Orange Cassidy: Professional wrestling style and persona

 Having wrestled for over a decade and taking his current ring name around 2007, Cipperly's "Orange Cassidy" gimmick is based upon a single scene in Wet Hot American Summer, involving the character portrayed by Paul Rudd.
 In addition, his entrance music on the independent circuit (and later in All Elite Wrestling), is "Jane" by Jefferson Starship which was the song used in the opening credits of the aforementioned film.
 He has also been compared to the unnamed character portrayed by Ryan Gosling in Drive.
 Cipperly stated that he created the gimmick to differentiate himself from other wrestlers better than him, as well as a "middle finger to professional wrestling".
 He explained his character's motivations as "If I have to wrestle, I'll wrestle. [...]
 It's like one of those things, you have a job, you're good at it, but you know, do you really wanna?"

 He is commonly referred to as "The King of Sloth Style" due to his slow movement and lackadaisical attacks.
 One of his signature moves is very light taps to the opponent's shins, sometimes dubbed the "Slow Motion Kick" or the "Kicks of Doom".
-He is also known for his non sequitur promos, such as winning a debate with Chris Jericho by discussing his near-savant knowledge of climate change instead of wrestling.
+He is also known for his non sequitur promos, such as winning a debate with Chris Jericho by discussing his knowledge of climate change instead of wrestling.

 After his debut for All Elite Wrestling in 2019, he has been referred to as "the most popular wrestler in AEW" by some wrestling writers.
 AEW founder and co-owner Tony Khan said that the WarnerMedia executives (the parent company of TBS and TNT, the networks on which AEW's programming airs) love his character.
 ESPN named him "wrestling's male breakout star of 2020."

+Other media

+In 2022, Cassidy along with Chuck Taylor and Kris Statlander appeared in the third season of Netflix's Floor is Lava.